arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 Optimizing IO is an essential factor in building data intensive distributed systems.
 Running network and disk IO concurrently can lead to significant performance improvements for large data sets.
 Cesium aims to provide simple streaming interfaces that lend themselves to concurrent access.
 Cesium is built in what I'm calling a 'pipe' based model as it bears a resemblance to Unix pipes.

 Core vocabulary for the following technical specification:

-**Element**: An interface that receives samples from one or more streams, does some operation on those samples, and pipes the results to one or more output streams.
-In a [Sawzall](https://research.google/pubs/pub61/) style processing engine, an element would be comparable to an aggregator.
+**Stage**: An interface that receives samples from one or more streams, does some operation on those samples, and pipes the results to one or more output streams.
+In a [Sawzall](https://research.google/pubs/pub61/) style processing engine, an stage would be comparable to an aggregator.

+**Individual Stage** - An stage that is involved in serving only one request.

+**Shared Stage** - An stage that is involved in serving multiple requests (i.e. several input streams from different processes)

-**Pipe**: A pipe is an ordered sequence of elements, where the output stream(s) of each element is the input stream(s) for the next element.
+**Pipe**: A pipe is an ordered sequence of stages, where the output stream(s) of each stage is the input stream(s) for the next stage.
 In Cesium's case, the ends of the pipe are the caller and disk reader respectively (the order reverses for different query variants).

 **Assembly**: The processing of selecting and initializing segments for a particular pipe.
 Assembly is a process that typically parses a query, builds a plan, and assembles the pipe.